vmelissaropoulos/PT_Test/Exercise_2/Readme.md

 # Description
 In the folder XMLS you will find some xml files.
-You'll need export to a csv file a list of the xml's fullpath that contains the tag `inputSymbol` with value `<_pdg_list>`.
+Export to a csv file, a list of the xml's fullpath that contains the tag `inputSymbol` with value `<_pdg_list>`.
 Get the value of the `<value>` tag and append it on the same line.
-You may use any scripting language or python
+You may use any scripting language (batch, bash, etc) or python.

 ## More explanation
 The csv file should look like this: